kristofkruller/quiz-app/README.md

 # Dockerized quiz-app
-## Further info in README files in the sub-folders
+## Further info in README files in the related sub-folder